features/certificate_generation.feature

 This change is introducing several changes:

-).The upload data file interface (the form) is visible only if there is a
+Generate certificateslink will only be visible if a) there is acurrent_userAND no certificates has been generated (!@delivery.certificates.any?).The upload data file interface (the form) is visible only if there is a

-present and there are no students associated to the delivery.On the students list, a link to the certificate is visible IF there is a certificate associated with that student.
+current_userpresent and there are no students associated to the delivery.On the students list, a link to the certificate is visible IF there is a certificate associated with that student.

 We are displaying the delivery date.